intel-lab-lkp/linux/Documentation/process/backporting.rst

 What to do now?

-In general, conflicts appear when the context of the patch (i.e., the lines being changed and/or the lines surrounding the changes) doesn't match what's in the tree you are trying to apply the patch *to*.
+In general, conflicts appear when the context of the patch (i.e., the lines being changed and/or the lines surrounding the changes) does not match what is in the tree you are trying to apply the patch *to*.

 For backports, what likely happened was that the branch you are backporting from contains patches not in the branch you are backporting